2016–17 New York Knicks season

 The 2016–17 New York Knicks season was the 71st season of the franchise in the National Basketball Association (NBA).
 On June 2, 2016, the Knicks announced Jeff Hornacek as their new head coach.

-The off-season dominated with the acquisitions of former Chicago Bulls players Derrick Rose and Joakim Noah.
+In the off-season, the Knicks acquired former MVP Derrick Rose and Justin Holiday from the Chicago Bulls.
+Joakim Noah, a Manhattan native decided to leave the Bulls to sign with his hometown Knicks, where he grew up a fan.

 Following the season, Phil Jackson left as team president, Derrick Rose signed as a free agent with the Cleveland Cavaliers, and Carmelo Anthony was traded to the Oklahoma City Thunder.

 Draft

 The Knicks did not have a pick in the 2016 NBA Draft.